 1987 Incentive Stock Option Plan.
 In May 1987, the Board of Directors adopted the Incentive Stock Option Plan (the "1987 Plan").
 The 1987 Plan provides for the grant of options to directors, officers and other key employees of the Company to purchase up to an aggregate of 1,050,000 shares of Common Stock.
 The purpose of the 1987 Plan is to provide participants with incentives which will encourage them to acquire a proprietary interest in, and continue to provide services to, the Company.
 The 1987 Plan is administered by the Board of Directors, which has discretion to select optionees and to establish the terms and conditions of each option, subject to the provisions of the 1987 Plan.
 Pursuant to the 1987 Plan, the Company has from time to time granted its directors, officers and employees options to purchase shares of the Company's Common Stock at exercise prices determined by the Board of Directors.
 The stock options generally expire either on the fifth or tenth anniversary of the date of grant of the option.
-All stock options are nontransferable by the grantee and may be exercised only by the optionee during his service to the Company as a director, officer or employee.
+All stock optione during his service to the Company as a director, officer or employee.
 The aggregate number of options issuable under the 1987 Plan, number of options outstanding and the exercise price thereof are subject to adjustment in the case of certain transactions such as mergers, recapitalizations, stock splits or stock dividends.
-As of June 30, 1999, 637,574 shares had been issued upon the exercise of stock options under the 1987 Plan, stock options to purchase an aggregate of 386,424 shares were outstanding under the 1987 Plan at exercise prices ranging from \$2.00 to \$11.10 per share, and no shares remained available for grant, since the 1987 Plan expired on December 31, 1998.
-As of such date, stock options to purchase 209,237 shares of Common Stock were exercisable.
+As of June 30, 2000, 726,735 shares had been issued upon the exercise of stock options under the 1987 Plan, stock options to purchase an aggregate of 291,451 shares were outstanding under the 1987 Plan at exercise prices ranging from \$2.00 to \$11.10 per share, and no shares remained available for grant, since the 1987 Plan expired on December 31, 1998.
+As of such date, stock options to purchase 172,613 shares of Common Stock were exercisable.

 1997 Stock Option Plan.
 In May 1997, the Board of Directors adopted the Company's 1997 Stock Option Plan (the "1997 Plan").
 The 1997 Plan, which was approved by the Company's stockholders in June 1997, provides for the grant of options to directors, officers, other employees and consultants of the Company to purchase up to an aggregate of 850,000 shares of Common Stock.
+Proposal # 2 described in this Proxy Statement provides for an increase of the number of shares of Common Stock for which options may be granted to 1,850,000.
 No eligible person may be granted options during any 12-month period covering more than 425,000 shares of Common Stock.
 The purpose of the 1997 Plan is to provide participants with incentives which will encourage them to acquire a proprietary interest in, and continue to provide services to, the Company.
-The 1997 Plan is administered by the Board of Directors, or a committee of the Board, which has discretion to select optionees and to establish the terms and conditions of each option, subject to the provisions of the 1997 Plan.
+The 1997 Plan is administered by the Board of Directors, or a committee of the Board, which has discretion to select optiones and to establish the terms and conditions of each option, subject to the provisions of the 1997 Plan.
 Options granted under the 1997 Plan may be "incentive stock options" as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), or nonqualified options.